Updated On December 14, 2020

 Once you solve your disposal dilemma, you probably want to know how to avoid another situation in the future.
 The number one way you can keep your garbage disposal happy is by watching what you put down the drain.
 Remember to keep these items out:

-- Celery: Have you ever noticed how stringy a celery stalk is?
+Have you ever noticed how stringy a celery stalk is?
 When you put celery into your disposal, those fibrous stings can jam the blades and overheat the motor.
 Celery is also a pain to clean out of the drain.

-- Pasta and Noodles: Just like celery, pasta can tangle in the blades and stop the motor.
+Just like celery, pasta can tangle in the blades and stop the motor.
 Even worse, pasta swells when it absorbs water.
 Putting pasta into the kitchen sink may lead to a huge clog.

-- Household Trash: Paper and plastic trash have no place in your kitchen sink.
+Paper and plastic trash have no place in your kitchen sink.
 It’s better to recycle this waste, if possible.

 Let a Plumber Repair Your Garbage Disposal